rrvt/MakeApp/MakeApp/README.md

 ## Updates

+### Update 3/30/23

+More Library updates and corresponding updates to the doc/view template application.

 ### Update 3/26/23

 Made changes due to Library changes.
 Added a "feature" to th Doc/view App template that will output to a